 When I go thrifting, I’m always on the lookout for these outdated wooden pieces because they offer much potential.
-Since I am not a box store junkie for my home decor, I like to make it my own by personal touches and updates, or even finding a new purpose for it which, I believe, causes intrigue in my decor.
+Likewise, since I am not a box store junkie for my home decor, I like to make it my own by personal touches and updates, or even finding a new purpose for it which, I believe, causes intrigue in my decor.

 First, let’s start with that little wood napkin caddy.
 Isn’t it cute?
 It is raw wood and my first thought was to simply stain it.

 First, I cut a piece of wood to turn the inside into four segmented sections.
 Since my kids have long used a large plastic cup for their colored pencils, it was high time this mama did something cute.
 That cup was always flipping over dumping the contents – no fun.
 Plus, they always bickered about finding the right color.
 No more, I tell ya.

 I have shared before how easy it can be to update these raw wood pieces and give them an entire new look with stain in this post.
 My choice of stain for this caddy was Provincial, the same color I used to update my barn beam mantel.
 Once the stain was dry, I used this Andy Skinner stencil that I previously used on our patio table to give it some whimsy.
 How much more fun is this new look?

 My kids love it (and so does this organized mama).
 They can carry the pencils easily, see the colors they want, and it had made my life easier for our homeschooling times. whew!

 WHAT IS IT?